luke4u/Customer_Behaviour_Prediction/enrollment_prediction/README.md

-# Mobile App Behaviour Prediction
+# Mobile App Enrollment Prediction
-This is to create a repos for mobile app behaviour prediction: churn and enrollment.
+This is to create a repos for mobile app behaviour prediction: enrollment.

-Logistic regression models are created to predict app user churn rate and enrollment, respectively.
+Logistic regression models are created to predict app enrollment.
 It includes EDA, data processing, model building and validation, feature selection.

-******Production and deployment level codes are to be opened soon.
+******Production and deployment level codes are to be shared soon.
 Stay tuned. 💕💕******